- What is shingles?

 Shingles can be a painful condition that needs to be dealt with carefully, to prevent the infection from spreading.
 Here are a few things that you should and should not do when your child has shingles (3).

 | || |

 Shingles cannot be entirely prevented, but you can reduce the chances of your child getting it by taking a few preventive measures.

-- Make sure that the child has had the chickenpox vaccine as well as the shingles vaccine, even if he has had a case of shingles already.
+- Make sure that the child has had the chickenpox vaccine.
 Unfortunately, shingles can strike more than once.
 Therefore, getting the vaccine will reduce the chances of further outbreaks (4).

 - If you have more than one child at home, the child with shingles should not share anything with the other children.
 Also, keep the child out of school until the blisters dry to prevent it from spreading to others.

 A weak immune system can make the child vulnerable to shingles and turn the condition worse.
-Dietary changes to boost the immune system can also help the child get better quickly.
 Include foods such as orange and yellow fruits, whole grains, leafy green veggies, beans, tomatoes, legumes, chicken, dairy, and eggs among other foods that are rich in vitamins A, B12, C, and E. A healthy diet also helps strengthen the immune system and fight the viral infection better.

 [ Read: Heat Rashes In Children ]